camptocamp/bivac/README.md

 ## Providers

 Conplicity detects automatically the kind of data that is stored on a volume and adapts its backup strategy to it.
-The current providers and associated strategies are currently supported:
+The following providers and associated strategies are currently supported:

 * PostgreSQL: Run `pg_dumpall` before backup
 * MySQL: Run `mysqldump` before backup